-One of the most accomplished engineers I have had the privilege of interviewing was Mary L. Spaeth, a specialist in the field of laser optics.
+One of the most accomplished scientists I have had the privilege of interviewing was Mary L. Spaeth, a physicist in the field of laser optics.

 Spaeth was a pioneer who discovered the world’s first “tunable” laser.